Miss-Inputs/TPG_stuff/README.md

 - TPG wrapped.py: Used at the end of season 2 to generate nicely formatted stats for every player, which everyone liked.
 - More TPG stats.py: Some other stats requested by CG for the season 2 award ceremony.
+- Unique areas: Regions that have only had a pic submitted by one person.
+I think I was planning some spinoff here?